 - A. It shall be the duty of the Board of Selectmen, and the Board is hereby given power and authority, to enforce the provisions of this ordinance. - B. The Board of Selectmen shall issue any and all building and sign permits requested when such is in accordance with the provisions of this ordinance.
 The Board of Selectmen may make a reasonable charge for such permits.
-All such permits shall be valid for a period not exceeding one year. - C. After passage of this ordinance, it shall be unlawful to erect any structure or building, including mobile homes and trailers, or alter the bulk of any building or relocate any building in any district without first obtaining a building permit.
+All such permits shall be valid for a period not exceeding one year.

+- C. After passage of this ordinance, it shall be unlawful to erect any structure or building, including mobile homes and trailers, or alter the bulk of any building or relocate any building in any district without first obtaining a building permit.
 This permit shall be void unless work has been started within one year from date of issuance of the permit.
-No permit will be issued, for any purpose that may result in improper or inadequate transportation, water, sewage, schools, fire protection or other public requirements; nor necessitates an excessive expenditure of public funds to supply such services. - D. The building inspector shall have the authority to perform inspections as may be necessary to assure compliance with the local building code and issue any certificates of occupancy.
+No permit will be issued, for any purpose that may result in improper or inadequate transportation, water, sewage, schools, fire protection or other public requirements; nor necessitates an excessive expenditure of public funds to supply such services.
+A building containing an area of 100 square feet or less, not on a permanent foundation, and not used for residential living space, is exempt from the building permit requirement.
+Construction of the building must conform with all setback requirements of the lot. - D. The building inspector shall have the authority to perform inspections as may be necessary to assure compliance with the local building code and issue any certificates of occupancy.
 The Zoning Board of Adjustment shall serve as the building code board of appeals to which decisions of the building inspector can be appealed. - E. Whoever violates any of the provisions of this Ordinance shall, upon conviction thereof, be punished by a fine not exceeding \$275 dollars for each day of such violation. - F. Upon any well-founded information that this ordinance is being violated, the Board of Selectmen shall take immediate steps to enforce the provisions of this ordinance by seeking an injunction in the Superior Court or by any legal action as authorized by Chapter 676, NH Revised Statutes Annotated, as amended.